JdSeus/jdsParallax/README.md

 ```

 ### Effects
-There is only 1 effect available in the plugin for now.
-The delay on center effect.
+There is only 1 effect available in the plugin for now: the delay on center effect.
 It makes the parallax slow down when it is on the middle of the page.
-For now, it replaces your background-position and will be equivalent to a background on the center.
-Better implementations will be created in the future.
+It also replaces your background-position making it dinamic with the position of your parallax.

 To use it you simple add the "parallax-delay-center" class to you parallax div.
 Like the following:
 ```html